Azure/azure-sdk/docs/golang/introduction.md

 }
 ```

+{% include requirement/SHOULD id="golang-client-naming-onlyclient" %} name the client `Client` if the package name provides enough context.

 #### Service Client Constructors

 {% include requirement/MUST id="golang-client-constructors" %} provide one or more constructors in the following format that return a new instance of a service client type.
-The "simple named" constructor MUST use an `azcore.TokenCredential`, assuming the service supports AAD authentication.
+The "simple named" constructor (eg: `NewClient`) MUST use an `azcore.TokenCredential`, assuming the service supports AAD authentication.
 If not, then the preferred credential type is used instead.
 Constructors MUST return the client instance by reference.

 ```go
 // NewWidgetClient creates a new instance of WidgetClient with the specified values.